-Spatial properties of tumor growth have profound implications for cancer progression, therapeutic resistance and metastasis.
-Yet, how spatial position governs tumor cell division remains difficult to evaluate in clinical tumors.
-Here, we demonstrate that elevated cellular growth rates on the tumor periphery leave characteristic patterns in the genomes of cells sampled from different parts of a tumor, which become evident when they are used to construct a tumor phylogenetic tree.
-Namely, rapidly-dividing peripheral lineages branch more extensively and acquire more mutations than slower-dividing lineages in the tumor center.
-We develop a Bayesian state-dependent evolutionary phylodynamic model (SDevo) that quantifies these patterns to infer the differential cell division rates between peripheral and central cells jointly from the branching and mutational patterns of single-time point, multi-region sequencing data.
-We validate this approach on simulated tumors by demonstrating its ability to accurately infer spatially-varying birth rates under a range of growth conditions and sampling strategies.
-We then show that SDevo outperforms state-of-the-art, non-cancer multi-state phylodynamic methods which ignore differential mutational acquisition.
-Finally, we apply SDevo to multi-region sequencing data from clinical hepatocellular carcinomas and find evidence that cells on the tumor edge divide 2-4x faster than those in the center.
-As multi-region and single-cell sequencing increase in resolution and availability, we anticipate that SDevo will be useful in interrogating spatial restrictions on tumor growth and could be extended to model non-spatial factors that influence tumor progression, including hypoxia and immune infiltration.
+Spatial properties of tumour growth have profound implications for cancer progression, therapeutic resistance and metastasis.
+Yet, how spatial position governs tumour cell division remains difficult to evaluate in clinical tumours.
+Here, we demonstrate that faster division on the tumour periphery leaves characteristic genetic patterns, which become evident when a phylogenetic tree is reconstructed from spatially sampled cells.
+Namely, rapidly dividing peripheral lineages branch more extensively and acquire more mutations than slower-dividing centre lineages.
+We develop a Bayesian state-dependent evolutionary phylodynamic model (SDevo) that quantifies these patterns to infer the differential division rates between peripheral and central cells.
+We demonstrate that this approach accurately infers spatially varying birth rates of simulated tumours across a range of growth conditions and sampling strategies.
+We then show that SDevo outperforms state-of-the-art, non-cancer multi-state phylodynamic methods that ignore differential sequence evolution.
+Finally, we apply SDevo to single-time-point, multi-region sequencing data from clinical hepatocellular carcinomas and find evidence of a three- to six-times-higher division rate on the tumour edge.
+With the increasing availability of high-resolution, multi-region sequencing, we anticipate that SDevo will be useful in interrogating spatial growth restrictions and could be extended to model non-spatial factors that influence tumour progression.